 Climbing away steeply from Punga Cove the sweeping views begin to appear as you walk along the ridge between the Queen Charlotte and Kenepuru Sound.
 The track is very undulating and therefore can be challenging for some people.

-Peppers Portage is a welcome respite after a long day.
+Portage Resort Hotel is a welcome respite after a long day.
 The modern chalet-style units have all facilities required for your comfort.

 Once again the track follows the ridge climbing up to the highest point on the track at 400m.
 From the summit you have unsurpassed views into the surrounding Sounds.
 Winding down to sea level you will come upon some particularly beautiful virgin native bush which leaves you with a lasting impression of what must have been before man arrived.